 Away from medicine, he enjoys watching and playing sport particularly tennis and golf, and is a regular opera goer.

-He was diagnosed with UC in 2003 and PSC in 2007 and largely asymptomatic ever since (although Gall Bladder removed in 2011 as a result of PSC).
+James was diagnosed with ulcerative colitis in 2003 and PSC in 2007, and has been largely been asymptomatic ever since (although he had his gallbladder removed in 2011 as a result of PSC).

 Gary is Group Digital Director for one of the largest independent media and digital agencies in the UK, working with global brands and household names such as Nestle, Purina and Heineken.
 With an excellent knowledge of digital strategy and strong commercial awareness he was appointed to the Board of Trustees to bring guidance, advice and strategic direction to PSC Support across the ever-changing digital landscape.
 Diagnosed with PSC and an Auto-immune Hepatitis overlap in 2008, Gary underwent a liver transplant in January 2017 after just 9 weeks on the waiting list.

 “Having experienced the condition from diagnosis through transplant, I wanted to share my experience of PSC with other patients to provide a level of transparency and reality; particularly in the younger age group and those with children.
 The work that Martine and the wider PSC Support team continuously undertake has been invaluable in helping to improve the lives of people with primary sclerosing cholangitis (PSC) through support, education, advocacy and research.”